rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/UpdateAzureTargetInput.md

   - Cloud account ID of the Azure target.
 - computeSettings: AzureCloudComputeSettingsInput
   - Compute settings of the Azure target.
+- computeProxySettings: ProxySettingsInput
+  - Compute proxy settings of the Azure target.
 - proxySettings: ProxySettingsInput
   - Proxy settings of the Azure target.
 - isConsolidationEnabled: System.Boolean